-There are support groups were families/loved ones of a person in recovery can attend, which is the Al-anon and Nar-anon.
-Al-anon is for a fellowship program for families or friends with a loved one who is an alcoholic, and Nar-anon is a program for families and friends who have been affected by drug addiction directly or indirectly.
+There are support groups that families/loved ones of a person in recovery can attend, which are Al-anon and Nar-anon.
+Al-anon is a fellowship program for families or friends with a loved one who is an alcoholic, and Nar-anon is a program for families and friends who have been affected by drug addiction directly or indirectly.

 3. Therapeutic Support

-Individuals in recovery sometimes do not feel comfortable to share some of their challenges/situations with neither their social support nor support groups because of fear of judgment or confidentiality.
+Individuals in recovery sometimes do not feel comfortable sharing some of their challenges/situations with either their social support or support groups because of fear of judgment or confidentiality.
 In these circumstances, it is advised to make use of your therapeutic support.
-Therapeutic support comprises of professional therapists who have expertise in helping people without judging and maintains confidentiality such as psychologists, social workers, psychiatrist, etc.
+Therapeutic support comprises professional therapists who have expertise in helping people without judging and maintain confidentiality such as psychologists, social workers, psychiatrists, etc.

 4. Spiritual Support